lichthip/SC1015-Anime-Project/README.md

 However, to achieve this, we first had to properly consider the effect of each genre separately, instead of using the aforementioned average of averages.
 Thus, we **one-hot encoded** each genre in 'genres', creating a new column for each genre, assigning a '1' in each row if the anime in that row had the corresponding genre and a '0' otherwise, then checking that these columns were of data type int64.

-The modified data after the one-hot encoding process can be found [here] (Datasets/anime_clean_encoded.csv).
+The modified data after the one-hot encoding process can be found [here](Datasets/anime_clean_encoded.csv).

 ### Regularised Linear Regressions